CrystalPlasticityLab/solid-state-model/README.md

 - `HypoElasticRelation` inherited from `ElasticRelation` and implements relationship between `CaushyStress` and lagrangian strain tensor (derived from `GradDeform`)
 - `HyperElasticRelation` inherited from `ElasticRelation` and implements relationship between `CaushyStress` and spatial velocity gradient (derived from rate of `GradDeform`)

+## Inelastic (plastic) Relation
+In fact there is no specific Relation like `HypoElasticRelation`/`HyperElasticRelation` due to describe plastic behavior.
+Instead of it there is used `GradDeformInelast` measure that describes how Plastic part will be calculated.

+## Strain decomposition
+The same as for Inelastic Relation.
+There is used `GradDeformElast`measure that describes how elastic part is extracted from full and plastic measure.